akhil27051999/My-DevOps-Notes/Other DevOps Tools/ArgoCD/GitOps-Importance.md

 | **Drift Detection**    | Manual                          | Automatic via GitOps sync          |
 | **Security**           | Less secure (open access)       | More secure (read-only Git access) |

----

-## 📎 Next Steps to Implement GitOps

-To implement GitOps in your Kubernetes-based project:

-1. ✅ Set up a **Git repository** with your Kubernetes manifests (YAML, Helm, or Kustomize).
-2. ✅ Install and configure **Argo CD** or **Flux** in your Kubernetes cluster.
-3. ✅ Connect your GitOps tool to the Git repository.
-4. ✅ Start using **pull request workflows** to manage application and infrastructure deployments.